 Transferring Schools or Colleges on an F-1 Student Visa

-No matter how much research and planning you did before choosing a school in the United States, you may find that the one you have chosen is not right for you.
+No matter how much research and planning you did before choosing a school in the United States, you might become dissatisfied with your chosen one.
+Here's how to transfer.

 Renewing Your F-1 or M-1 Student Visa at a U.S. Consulate